-HGI Counseling Center is committed to working with our community to reach those who need our services the most.
-We have a long history of partnering with governmental and non-profit groups including the Department of Domestic Relations, Child Protective Services, the Alliance of Community Assistance Ministries, Communities in Schools, and the Greater Houston Long Term Recovery Committee on Hurricane Ike.
+HGI Counseling is committed to working with our community to reach those who need our services the most.
+We have a long history of partnering with governmental and non-profit groups including the Department of Domestic Relations, Child Protective Services, the Alliance of Community Assistance Ministries, the Lamar Consolidated Independent School District, and the Greater Houston Long Term Recovery Committee on Hurricane Ike.

 We are very proud of the relationships we have established throughout the community, and hope to make more connections in our city and beyond as we continue to provide collaborative counseling and training to individuals and families within our community.

 The collaborative counseling methods HGI Counseling offers are built on the belief that people possess the strengths and expertise to manage their personal and professional lives in a healthy, productive manner.
 But everyone faces problems—from minor concerns to major obstacles—that can make life difficult.
 And sometimes all it takes is a neutral sounding board or compassionate helping hand to get past those problems.
 We work with our clients in a respectful, cooperative manner to help them develop unique ways of accessing their own natural ability to address concerns and solve problems.

 Disaster Mental Health